sfindlay11/iMAPS/README.md

-# iMAPS
+# iMAPS calculator

-Quantify negative selection for 3' UTR variants or regions of interest using our iMAPS approach described in Findlay et al. 2023: "Quantifying negative selection in human 3ʹ UTRs uncovers constrained targets of RNA-binding proteins"
+Quantify negative selection for 3' UTR variants or regions of interest using the iMAPS approach described in Findlay et al. 2023: "Quantifying negative selection in human 3ʹ UTRs uncovers constrained targets of RNA-binding proteins"

 ## System requirements